 |IWSTM 177||IWSTM 193||IWSTM 199||IWSTM 240||IWSTM 241||FTMS 191-5610|

 The washing fastness of textiles refers to the ability of the textile to maintain the original color under the washing condition, that is, the ability of not fading and changing color.
-ISO 105C01-C05 provides several test methods for color fastness to washing, covering the range from mild to intense washing operation, as a classic color fastness test method, which is still widely used today.
+ISO 105C01-C05 provides several test methods for color fastness to washing, covering the range from mild to the intense washing operation, as a classic color fastness test method, which is still widely used today.
 The determination of color fastness to washing of the whole cotton fabric using washing fastness test ISO 105-c03 method, China’s GB/T 3921.
 3-1997 standard is based on the modification of the formulation, so its technical content and international standards are not different, applicable to any form of textiles.

 2. Comparison of washing fastness test methods